civican/legisinfo/42-1/bills/C-76/bill_text.md

     have a ballot or special ballot in his or her possession when not authorized under this Act to do so;

-    alter, deface or destroy a ballot, the initials of the election officer that are signed on a ballot **or the number of the polling division or advance polling district that is marked on a ballot**;
+    alter, deface or destroy a ballot, the initials of the election officer that are signed on a ballot or the number of the polling division or advance polling district that is marked on a ballot;

     put or cause to be put into a ballot box a ballot, special ballot or other paper otherwise than as provided by this Act or by instructions of the Chief Electoral Officer;